autogluon/autogluon/docs/tutorials/course/object.md

 ### Decorate Existing Class

-We can also use :function:`autogluon.obj` to easily decorate any existing classes.
+We can also use :func:`autogluon.obj` to easily decorate any existing classes.
 For example, if we want to search learning rate and weight decay for Adam optimizer, we only need to add a decorator: